LowPass-DataScience/avito-demand-prediction-chanllege/avito-demand-prediction-challenge/README.md

 - [GradientBoost](#gbm)

 ## Raw Data <a name="rawdata"></a>
-All the data is available: https://www.kaggle.com/c/avito-demand-prediction/data.
+All the data is available [here](https://www.kaggle.com/c/avito-demand-prediction/data).

 ## Data Engineering <a name="dataengineering"></a>
 ### Step 1.
 Save data to HDF5 storage <a name="s1"></a>